dylnb/LambdaCalculator/docs/Launch4j_Tutorial.md

 19. The zip file is now ready to distribute.
 20. In Main.java, set GOD_MODE to the other boolean and repeats steps 6-19.
 21. Test whether the version number was set correctly by installing the TE and SE versions and looking at the About window in Mac.
+22. When you are ready to release the new version, click on `Releases`, located on the righthand side of the repository in github, then click on `Draft a new release`.
+23. Once you've published the new release, go to the `gh-pages` branch in github and open `index.html`.
+Under `<!-- Download -->`, replace the hyperlinks to link to the new versions of the Lambda Calculator.

 NOTE 1: The `sh` command will not run if the file is being imported from a zip to netbeans and possibly other IDEs as they remove the executable permissions from all files necessary to run the launch4j module.